 Risk management is a fundamental component of our investment philosophy and process and is therefore approached holistically.
 It permeates every part of our investment process, requiring participation and accountability from all individuals involved in the process.

 Richo transferred to the Multi-Manager Research and Development Team from within STANLIB.
 He started his career at STANLIB as a Portfolio Compliance Manager before starting and heading up the STANLIB Implementation Team.
 The team subsequently merged into the STANLIB Risk, Analytics and Implementation Team and his role broadened to include risk management and analytical related responsibilities.
 Prior to STANLIB, Richo worked within the Collective Investments Schemes Department at the Financial Services Board.
 He started his career in 2004 at Life Healthcare as an Information Analyst.

-Prescient’s domestic defensive mandate performed relatively well for the quarter, returning 1.3%.
-The low equity allocation coupled with short duration fixed interest instruments supported performance.
+Prescient’s domestic defensive mandate performed relatively well for the quarter, returning 2.8%.
+The income generating assets coupled with the low equity allocation in this defensive mandate continued to deliver consistent returns.

 Portfolio positioning and outlook